TezosTaqueria/taqueria/taqueria-plugin-archetype/README.md

 The Archetype plugin exposes a `taq compile` task in Taqueria which can target one, or all the Archetype contracts in the `contracts` folder and compile them to Michelson `.tz` files output to the `artifacts` folder

-The Archetype plugin also exposes a contract template via the `taq create contract <contractName>` task.
-This task will create a new Archetype contract in the `contracts` directory, insert archetype contract boilerplate and will register the contract with Taqueria
+The Archetype plugin also exposes a contract template via the `taq create archetypeContract <contractName>` task.
+This task will create a new Archetype contract in the `contracts` directory, insert archetype contract boilerplate, and register the contract with Taqueria

 ### Running the Compile Task